Student Group Resource Guide

 Student group involvement is an important part of the college experience.
 In order for student groups to function smoothly and responsibly, it is important for members to be aware of, and comply with, certain University polices and procedures.

-Contact Phoebe Hunter, ASUM Office Manager, for assistance with your group’s business activities and transactions.
+Contact Jessica Goodman, ASUM Office Manager, for assistance with your group’s business activities and transactions.
 She and the ASUM Receptionists can also take deposits for group accounts and email account financial statements.
 Each student group will be assigned an ASUM Senator as liaison to serve as a resource for the group.

 All returning (or previously recognized) student groups must apply for recognition at the beginning of each academic year.
 New groups must also apply for recognition.
 See the ASUM Student Group Recognition Application for information on membership criteria and deadlines.

 Some of the benefits of becoming an ASUM recognized student group include:

 - Free use of meeting rooms in the UC for group activities.
 Contact the Event Planning Office in UC 340, email firstname.lastname@example.org, or call 243-4113 to make a reservation.
 Information on making arrangements through Event Planning is available in the Student Guide to Event Planning;

 - Free UC atrium table privileges (see contact information for Event Planning above);